 When we got back to the campsite by dinner time, I was freezing cold and didn’t have guts to brave the cold windy night.
 My tent isn’t for winter camping.
 I just might die middle of the night, I thought.
 Yes, I was a bit dramatic but I wasn’t going to find out if that was true or not.
 It was hard but I decided to break down the camp.
 We broke down the camp into the dark and eventually drove down to the town.
 We were able to get a room at Best Western in Lone Pine.
 It was super windy at night and I woke up a couple times by the rattling windows.
-I was glad about the decision but still, I was disappointed about the change of the plan.
-I really wanted to camp.
+I was glad about the decision but still, I was disappointed.
+I missed camping.

 Since we had a restful night, we got up early the next morning to go back to Mobius Arch to capture the sunrise.
 We layered up and off we went.